Jack9025/secure-tickets/README.md

 * Tapping the QR code generates fireworks

 The server-side security features of the ticket include:
-* The QR data includes a signed signature of the ticket details to prevent the modification of a ticket.
+* The QR data includes a signature of the ticket details to prevent the modification of a ticket.
 * The user is only able to have one valid session with the server and any previous session is invalidated to prevent multiple devices generating QR codes for the same ticket.
 * The current session is hashed with a fresh salt and placed in the QR data to allow the server to verify that ticket generated was by the current session.
 * Tickets are marked as used in the database when a valid ticket has been scanned to prevent a ticket from being used more than once.